-The Service Area, the area in which credits can be exchanged, for the CCS is the SGMA.
+The Service Area, the area in which credits can be exchanged within the CCS, is consistent with the current Biologically Significant Unit (BSU) mapped area and depicts the general range of sage-grouse.

 Baseline is the starting point from which credits and debits are measured.
 Credits and debits represent the change from baseline that results from implementing a project.
 Credit baseline is a state-wide standard for each seasonal habitat type equivalent to the average habitat functionality.
 Project sites must be at the credit baseline, at a minimum to begin generating credits.
-Debit baseline is the preproject habitat function value for each seasonal habitat type for a proposed debit project.
+Debit baseline is the pre-project habitat function value for each seasonal habitat type for a proposed debit project.